 the way around the foundation to carry the water away from the house.

 This is the house framed up and this is the back, just to show you what the

 I hope that helps to explain why basements aren’t common in the triangle area of North Carolina.

 Marianne Howell Wright.
-Be sure and watch my other neighborhood videos on
+Be sure and watch my other neighborhood videos on my Youtube channel

 By Marianne Howell Wright